RyanChrisSmith/address_detective/README.md

 ## Extension Ideas
 </u>

-- Wrap error handling responses to help future proof
+- Wrap error handling responses to future proof for version 2,3,etc.
-- Bulk look up of addresses rather than 1 at a time (100 at a time)
+- Bulk look up of addresses rather than 1 at a time
 - Write a CSV file for output rather than just in command line
 - Handling other file types for initial input (pdf, json, yaml, xml)